SoraKumo001/prisma-accelerate-workers/README.md

 Sample of Prisma engine running in cloudflare workers and behaving similarly to prisma-accelerate.

-## Required settings on the deno-deploy side.
+## Required settings on the Cloudflare Workers side.

-- Deno Settings/Environment Variables
+- Cloudflare Workers Settings/Environment Variables

 wrangler.toml